QDVLVI/QDV/README.md

 100 Million Small Target
-  "100 Million Small Target" is a business simulation game.
+  "100 Million Small Target" is a business and life simulation game.
+Starting from the age of 20, all choices are up to you, whether to become rich or poor.

 1. Author Information:
     Guan Haoning